Consider 9 healthy dog breeds with the longest lifespans

 They do not require a lot of exercise and are content spending much of their time indoors.
 They also love being part of all family activities.

-Yorkies are loving, loyal, and easy to care for while highly intelligent and trainable.
+Yorkies are loving, loyal, and easy to care for, while also being highly intelligent and trainable.
 They excel in obedience training and often compete in agility trials and other dog sports.

 Cocker Spaniel